-The answer, I argue in my article, is that advertising has always done more than just inform.
+The answer is that advertising has always done more than just inform.
 And that other function is if anything more powerful today–and more valuable to advertisers–than ever before.
 It is what scholars of advertising euphemistically call advertising’s power to persuade, and what the rest of us call its power to manipulate.

 As sociologist Emily Fogg Mead once put it during the dawn of mass advertising a century ago, ads are a “subtle, persistent, unavoidable presence that creeps into the reader’s inner consciousness.
 A mechanical association is formed and may frequently result in an involuntary purchase.”
 That–and not the ability to inform consumers about products they might not otherwise hear about–is the value of advertising for which advertisers paid $200 billion in total in the United States last year.
 Advertising remains so common today not because it informs but because it persuades.

 That power to sway, which has always been a part of advertising, has been magnified by Google and Facebook, which have invested billions in turning the internet into a vast infrastructure of persuasion that includes the data collection tools running behind all of our favorite free services, the algorithms that decide based on that data how best to target advertising to make us succumb to its blandishments and the screen real estate where ads are displayed.